 Texas has more than 314,600 miles of public roads and 10,500 miles of freight rail, more than any other state.
 Texas is also home to the #1 inland port along the U.S.-Mexico border—the Port of Laredo.

-With 16 seaports, including 11 deepwater ports, Texas is built for global trade.
-The largest Gulf Coast container port, the Port of Houston, has led the nation in waterborne foreign trade for 19 consecutive years, allowing the Lone Star State to continue leading the nation in exports.
+With 19 seaports, including 11 deepwater ports, Texas is built for global trade.
+The largest Gulf Coast container port, the Port of Houston, has led the nation in waterborne foreign trade, allowing the Lone Star State to continue leading the nation in shipment value.

 Infrastructure Reports & Publications

 - Map: Foreign Trade Zones in Texas (2022)

 - Map: U.S. Ports of Entry in Texas (2022)

 - Map: Seaports in Texas (2022)

 - Directory: U.S. Ports of Entry in Texas